 (3) The Secretary is to enter the name and other particulars of a person referred to in subsection (1) in the register and may deal with those particulars as if they were entered under section 135.

+152A.
+Advertisements for unclassified films

+(1) A person does not commit an offence under section 91(2A) by publishing an advertisement for an unclassified film if the advertisement is published in accordance with a transitional Commonwealth regulation.

+(2) In subsection (1) —

+transitional Commonwealth regulation means a regulation made under the Classification (Publications, Films and Computer Games) Amendment (Assessments and Advertising) Act 2008 (Commonwealth) Schedule 1 item 13.

+[Section 152A inserted by No. 21 of 2010 s.
+35.]

 [152.
 Omitted under the Reprints Act 1984 s.
 7(4)(e).]

 153. Repeals